PersiaML/tutorials/src/getting-started/index.md

 **Using Pre-compiled Wheels**

 We provide pre-compiled wheels for linux platform.
-If your python version is greater than 3.6.
-You can install the PERSIA package with specific cuda version suffix.
+If your Python version is greater than 3.6.
+You can install pre-compiled PERSIA packages with:

+TODO: use a table @wangyulong https://github.com/BaguaSys/bagua#installation

 ```bash
 pip3 install persia-cuda102 # install cuda102